10 good reasons for street play

-It is vital for their physical and emotional development and for their social learning.
+It is vital for their happiness, physical and emotional development and social learning.
 It is also a human right under the UN Convention on the Rights of the Child.

 2. The street is a blank canvas.

-It allows for truly child-led free play, providing important benefits over structured, organised activities in designated spaces.
+An empty street might seem like a boring space for a child but in fact it allows for truly child-led, creative, imaginative free play, providing important benefits over structured, organised activities in designated spaces.

 3. Children like to play near home and have traditionally done so.